NicolaNardino/Blockchain.Ethereum/README.md

 ## How to run the Spring Boot Microservices
 ### With Maven
-cd Microservices
+- cd Microservices
-mvn clean package spring-boot:run -Dserver.port=9094
+- mvn clean package spring-boot:run -Dserver.port=9094
-### Outside Maven
+### Without Maven
+Maven is only used to build an executable jar.
-cd Microservices
+- cd Microservices
-mvn clean package
+- mvn clean package
-java -jar target/Microservices-1.0.jar --> port set in application.properties.
+- java -jar target/Microservices-1.0.jar --> port set in application.properties.

 ## Development environment and tools
 - Ubuntu 16.04.3 LTS.